Pre-Diabetes or Borderline Diabetes

 Pre-diabetes or borderline diabetes is when a person's blood sugar levels are higher than normal but still not high enough to show diabetes.

-Did you know that there are 57 million people with pre-diabetes?
-Now, even though it is not a fixed sentence, if neglected, pre-diabetes can lead to diabetes so it should not be taken lightly.
+Did you know that there are 57 million people with borderline diabetes?
+Now, even though it is not a fixed sentence, if neglected, borderline diabetes can lead to diabetes so it should not be taken lightly.

 Blood Sugar Test